It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Power Trio: Nelson, Reggie, and Wood.
 Eventually joined by Todd.

-- Sequel Escalation: The first season featured one victim, the second season's victim was the latest in a string of killings, though that was unknown until the climax, and the third has featured at two victims as of Part 6.
+- Sequel Escalation: The first season featured one victim, the second season's victim was the latest in a string of killings, though that was unknown until the climax, and the third has featured five victims as of Part 21, though two were accidental.

-- Serial Killer: Both killers.
-Cyril is psychotic and constantly changes identities, and Jeremy is out for revenge.
+- Serial Killer: All of the killers.
+Cyril is psychotic and constantly changes identities, Jeremy is out for revenge, Alfie is avenging his body issues and Oscar just wants to be a good boyfriend.

 - Sexual Extortion: Suzie does this to Hairy Potter, though it's less "sexual" and more "act like a stripper so I can blow this gay guy."
 It briefly got her fired from her job as County Coroner, but she sued.
 She was rehired, her old assistant/victim was fired, and she now makes her new assistant remove an article of clothing whenever he doesn't get one of her pop quiz questions completely correct.

-- Shout-Out: To The Golden Girls.
+- Shout-Out: To The Golden Girls, as a series.
 Nelson has a dance sequence where he delights onlookers and shocks Reggie and Todd, much like how Rose shocked Dorothy and Blanche.
 Both dance sequences were performed by obvious stunt doubles.
+Other shoutouts include Airplane and Murder, She Wrote.

 - Sitcom Archnemesis: Nelson and his former performing partner, Dickie Calloway.